 A discussion of reconstructing a Hawaiian national economy through the eyes of a hungry child rather than through a capitalist lens of ever-expanding markets and resources.
 Under such an economy, one would approach the development of the national economy with a question – what does a child hunger for?
 Build an economy around that questions.
 A child hungers for healthy food, clothing, shelter, family, a prestine environment, education, good health, identity and culture, affection, love and laughter, dreams, goodness, challenge, friendship safety, and an understanding of continuity the the past to the future.
 These basic needs should form the building blocks for an economic system.

 Another discussion introduced the subject and definition of Hawaii’s deep culture, examining the foundations of that culture which permeates the underlying nature of the society.
-One current and the dominating deep culture can be described as D.I.E. (omination, ndividualism, and xclusion) which runs today’s formal systems in economics, environment management, education, law, judiciary, health systems, and politics.
+One current and the dominating deep culture can be described as DIE (domination, individualism, and exclusion), which runs today’s formal systems in economics, environment management, education, law, judiciary, health systems, and politics.
 This deep culture is so pervasive that it can even invade into family relationships and one’s home life if not protected!
-A second deep culture running predominantly in our informal systems is built around values of O.L.A. (ʻluolu, kahi, and loha) where communities and families reside, also sometimes found in churches, civic organizations and associations, and solumn or celebratory gatherings.
+A second deep culture running predominantly in our informal systems is built around values of OLA (ʻoluʻolu, lōkahi, and aloha), where communities and families reside, also sometimes found in churches, civic organizations and associations, and solumn or celebratory gatherings.
 As Hawai`i unfolds into its future, what should the primary deep culture upon which we place our formal and informal systems be – D.I.E. or O.L.A?

-Another subject was reframing the understanding of the constitutional history of Hawaii.
+Another subject was reframing the understanding of the constitutional history of Hawaiʻi.
 The general approach is to understand Hawaii’s constitutional history as beginning with the first written constitution of 1840, followed by a series of new constitutions over the years.
-Another view presented was that there is and has only been one fundamental onstitution defined by the pronouncement of the founder of the modern Hawaiian nation, Kamehameha I, who on his deathbed said “E naʻi wale no ʻoukou, i kuʻu pono `a`ole pau.”
-A view later reiterated by his son, Kamehameha IIIUa mau ke ea o ka ʻāina i ka pono.”
-Pono is the onstitution: the written documents that followed were merely different expressions of that fundamental constitution, moving from one based deeply in culture, customs and ancient laws of proper behavior, to a yielding to this new technology of literacy and new concepts of governance, yet still hanging on to the central constitution of pono.
+Another view presented was that there is and has only been one fundamental constitution defined by the pronouncement of the founder of the modern Hawaiian nation, Kamehameha I, who on his deathbed said, “E naʻi wale no ʻoukou, i kuʻu pono `a`ole pau.”
+A view later reiterated by his son, Kamehameha III: “Ua mau ke ea o ka ʻāina i ka pono.”
+Pono is the constitution: the written documents that followed were merely different expressions of that fundamental constitution, moving from one based deeply in culture, customs, and ancient laws of proper behavior, to a yielding to this new technology of literacy and new concepts of governance, yet still hanging on to the central constitution of pono.
 Accepting this approach to Hawaii’s constitutional foundation, what are the implications to drafting a constitution to bring us into the future?
 Are we obligated to replicate the forms of earlier constitutional drafts or are we free to design our own expressions and visions of a pono Hawai`i given our contemporary circumstance and hopes for the future?

 These important deliberations occurred in small discussion groups, in lunch circles, or in caucuses.
 The relationships formed at the congregation have carried forward among some of the participants and the general public.
 One example is the Hawaiʻi National Transitional Authority (HNTA), an unincorporated group of individuals gathering on the internet and in person to unify various positions of Hawaiian self-determination continuing, to continue with discussions on these topics and to work on specific issues to move Hawaiʻi forward.